Vagrant Up Your Rackspace Private Cloud

 In this presentation/hands-on lab, I will be going through how I took Rackspace's Private Cloud deployment instructions and incorporated them into a Vagrantfile to make spinning up a multi-node virtual machine based Rackspace Private Cloud on your workstation as easy as typing vagrant up".

-James Thorne is a Texas State University alumnus, a former Platform Consultant at Red Hat, and a current Sales Engineer at Rackspace working with OpenStack.
-James has been working with Linux professionally for the past four years and in his free time for even longer than that.
+James Thorne is a Sales Engineer at Rackspace focused on working with OpenStack.
+He is a Texas State University alumnus and former Platform Consultant at Red Hat.
+James has been working with Linux professionally for the past four years and in his free time even longer.
+He blogs at thornelabs.net and can be followed on Twitter @jameswthorne.

 Monday May 12, 2014 5:30pm - 6:10pm